Is My Relationship Normal?

 Reciprocated communication is so important to keep things on track

-Unfortunately, this is the biggest culprit for major changes within a relationship.
+Unfortunately, lack of communication is the biggest culprit for major changes within a relationship.
 We assume our partner knows what we’re thinking and they have actually listened to our concerns.
 We have all heard the term selective hearing and this can be a common annoyance in a long term relationship.

 We are all guilty of tuning out what we don’t want to hear, which is ultimately what we should be acknowledging and paying close attention to with our partners.
 The reason so many women end up with nag title is due to the fact of how many times they have to repeat the same thing.
 Sorry to point fingers guys, but you are awfully good at tuning out when you want to. 😉